Feoli and Cicada Chapels: History

+Popolo, under pain of excommunication, to allow the exhumations.

-The right for obtaining a funeral chapel in the basilica had been secured by Vannozza's second husband, apostolic secretary Georgio della Croce in 1484 before he died a year later.
+The right for obtaining a funeral chapel in the basilica had been secured in 1484 by Giorgio della Croce, apostolic secretary and the second husband of Vannozza dei Cattanei, the former mistress of Pope Alexander VI.
+Giorgio della Croce was buried there in 1486.
 Vannozza, a rich businesswoman in her own right, became the patroness of the Augustinian convent.
-The Vicar General of the Congregation, Gaudientio di Bargi gave her permission on 24 February 1500 to acquire the first chapel to the right of the high altar, and furnish it according to her wish.
+The Vicar General of the Congregation, Gaudientio di Bargi gave her permission on 24 February 1500 to acquire the chapel (the first to the right of the high altar), and furnish it according to her wish.
 On 4 March 1501 Vannozza commissioned Andrea Bregno and Giovanni di Larigo to design a tabernacle and an altar.
 She also commissioned a painting of Saint Lucy, the patron of her chapel.
 The painting supposedly portrayed Vannozza herself and remained in the chapel until its demolition in 1658.
+After her third husband, Carlo Canale (†1500) Vannozza herself was buried there when she died in 1518.

-During the Sack of Rome in 1527 the Borgia tombs were probably vandalised but Vanozza's tomb remained in the chapel until at least 1576 because in this year a copy was made of the funerary inscription.
-The burial stone was later lost, and rediscovered in the Basilica of San Marco in 1947 where it had been used as a paving block.
+Vanozza's tomb remained in the chapel until at least 1576 because in this year a copy was made of the funerary inscription.
+The large Carrara marble tombstone was rediscovered in the Basilica of San Marco in 1947 where it had been used as a paving block.
+The paving there was laid down between 1653 and 1659 indicating that the large tombstone was removed from its place before that time and probably sold to some marble worker.